 Gill continued, "The next day came, and I’m pacing and walking back in forth in the locker room, and Triple H came up to me, and thank God for Triple H. He said, ‘Duane, what’s up?’
 I answered, “Not much, Hunter.
 What the hell are you up to?’

 "‘You look awful nervous, buddy.’
 I told Triple H what Vince told me and Triple H answered reassuringly, "Man, you’re doing a spoof, Duane.
 If you fall down, jump up and act up like it’s real, as if you planned it.
 They don’t know."

 Duane Gill went, "Wow, you’re right.
 They have no clue.”
-Now the pressure was off, and it was time to have fun with the gimmick."
+The pressure was off, and it was time to have fun with the gimmick.

 Duane insisted that his first match was to be with Luna Vachon instead of Edge.
 Although Luna wasn’t too keen on the idea, she went with it after Duane said she could probably "kick his ass in real life."
 Gillberg got destroyed.

 A blow under the belt that wasn’t in the script went over very well with everyone.
 Gillberg, in all his buffoonery, had arrived and was over big time with the fans.
 He considers this match with Luna Vachon, whom he speaks very highly of, a highlight of his career.